Another work in progress; any thoughts/feedback

 Could the discordant effects of PUFAs on

-oxidation and atherosclerosis be further reconciled by oxylipin signalling?
-For
+oxidation and atherosclerosis be further reconciled by signalling?
+For instance,

-instance, in human trials replacing SFAs with mostly n-6 PUFAs lowers plasma
+in human trials replacing SFAs with mostly n-6 PUFAs lowers plasma cholesterol,

-cholesterol, while inducing serum bile acids and PBMC LDLR/LXRα/ABCG1 gene expression
+while inducing serum bile acids and PBMC transcripts related to cholesterol

 antioxidant genes (incl.
 HO-1) 13;

-like mice on a high fat diet supplemented with DHA (alone/with EVOO) 122.
-Human trials with fish oil/n-3 PUFAs
+similar to mice on a high fat diet supplemented with DHA (alone/with EVOO) 140.
+In human trials fish oil/n-3 PUFAs also

 (e.g. resolvins) 11,13, at the